In a Dream (EP): Critical reception

 In a Dream received generally favourable reviews from critics, with The Sydney Morning Herald writer Nathanael Cooper calling the release "Sivan's most creatively daring and personal music to date".
-Upon release, ABC News labelled the EP "the Goldilocks of quarantine", and USA Today placed it in their "10 albums you need to hear this month" list.

 Stephen Daw of Billboard ranked the standard edition's songs: the title track was ranked first, followed by "Easy", "Stud", "Take Yourself Home", "Rager Teenager!" and lastly, "Could Cry Just Thinkin About You".
 However, Daw talked positively about all the songs, only critiquing the latter's short length.

 Shaad D'Souza of Pitchfork rated the EP positively: "The Australian pop singer finds freedom in the EP format, breaking the family-friendly veneer of past releases and serving up his most idiosyncratic music yet. [...]
 These idiosyncratic choices may sacrifice some of Sivan's universal appeal, but it's much more fun to watch him cutting his own path."
 The Santa Fe New Mexican writer Olivia Harlow agreed: "In a Dream is a genuinely relatable album that reminds listeners that there can be beauty in pain, power in struggle and clarity in sadness."

-Slant Magazine writer Sophia Ordaz was more mixed, saying "rather than significantly alter or challenge the singer’s previous approach, In a Dream merely embellishes it".
+Slant Magazine writer Sophia Ordaz was more mixed, saying "rather than significantly alter or challenge the singer’s previous approach, In a Dream merely embellishes it."
+However, she chose the track "Stud" as one of the best songs of 2020.

+Year-end lists

 Commercial performance

 In a Dream performed moderately on the record charts.
 In Australia, the EP reached number three, becoming his fourth top 10 and second-highest charting release, tied with Bloom (2018), only behind the Wild EP (2015), which topped the chart.
 On the US Billboard 200, the EP debuted at number 70, becoming his first charting release in the country to miss the top 10.

 Track listing

-All tracks produced by Oscar Görres, except for "Could Cry Just Thinkin About You", which was produced by Teo Halm.
+All tracks were produced by Oscar Görres, except for "Could Cry Just Thinkin About You", which was produced by Teo Halm.